-This field shall comprise 101 initially recorded (4E)-bytes.
+This field shall comprise at least 78 and at most 84 initially recorded (4E)-bytes.
 These bytes may have become ill-defined due to overwriting.
 The Data Block Gap is recorded after each Data Block and it precedes the following Sector Identifier.
 After the last Data Block, it precedes the Track Gap.